 Community collectives are an area of organization where the structures of DAOs are especially fluid.
 DisCO is a ‘Distributed Cooperative Organization’ that is distinguishing itself from the dispassionate, transactional nature of many DAOs and using an Open Enterprise Governance Model to coordinate commons-oriented work, rooted in feminist economics.
 Their social and environmental undertakings resemble public / private partnerships where the nurturing of shared commons is of equal importance with economic production.

 Social networks tend to dissipate and lose purpose once they become too popular.
 For example, after Facebook lost its cred function to Instagram, it quickly turned into a platform for petitions and special interest groups.
 This tendency to advocate is being catered for by the new generation of Web3 social networks that combine social groups with specific interests and aggregate interest in that area.
 The result is that social relationships are becoming much more purposeful in nature, based on the unifying mission of each DAO.

 The technological integration is also becoming much tighter.
-To filter out luke-warm members, KarmaDAO uses a token to permit access to its gated Telegram group and FWB (Friends with Benefits) does the same for its Discord Group.
+To filter out luke-warm members, FWB (Friends with Benefits) uses a token to permit access to its gated Discord group.
 Aragon recently partnered with the Witnet decentralized oracle to provide off-chain, ‘optimistic’ voting for DAOs via Discord using only emoji reactions.